-Reserves or commits a region of pages in the virtual address space of the calling process.
-Memory allocated by this function is automatically initialized to zero, unless MEM_RESET is specified.
+Reserves, commits, or changes the state of a region of pages in the virtual address space of the calling process.
+Memory allocated by this function is automatically initialized to zero.

 To allocate memory in the address space of another process, use the VirtualAllocEx function.